Insurance Coverage for Hit and Run Accidents Explained

 In general, victims cannot be the at-fault party if the accident is considered a true hit-and-run.
 Insurance companies will only allow you to file a claim for damages after a hit-and-run if you did not cause the accident.
 If you did cause the accident and fled the scene, you have committed a crime under hit-and-run accident Florida law.

-If you have questions about insurance for Florida hit-and-run accidents and what types of coverage are included in your policy, you should contact your insurance provider.
 You may also have a copy of your policy you can review to see if you carry collision, UMPD, UMBI, or med pay coverage that can cover expenses if you’re the victim of a hit-and-run crash.
+If you have this coverage, you can file a UMBI hit-and-run insurance claim, or a UMPD property damage hit-and-run claim.

 Schedule a free consultation with a Tampa hit-and-run attorney

 If you were injured in a crash, a hit-and-run accident Tampa lawyer can help you get the compensation you deserve.
-Contact our experienced hit-and-run crash Tampa attorneys to schedule a free consultation and see what your case may be worth.
+Contact our experienced hit-and-run crash Tampa attorneys to schedule a free consultation, and see what your case may be worth.